 Professor Shill holds a J.D. from Harvard Law School and a B.A. from Columbia University.
 After law school, he clerked on the U.S. Court of Appeals for the Fifth Circuit and practiced as an appellate litigator and corporate lawyer in New York and London.
 He joined the Iowa faculty in 2017 following fellowships at Harvard Law School in the Program on Corporate Governance and N.Y.U.
 Law School.
 Prior to law school, he worked as a congressional staffer and received an M.A. in Judaic studies from the Jewish Theological Seminary.

 Professor Shill serves on a state automated vehicle advisory committee and a nonprofit board of trustees.
 He is also a member of the Road to Zero Coalition, a joint project of the U.S. Department of Transportation and the National Safety Council to eliminate traffic deaths.
-He speaks regularly in policy forums and his commentary has been featured in The New York Times, Wall Street Journal, Washington Post, NBC, CNBC, Bloomberg CityLab, and other news media.
+He speaks regularly in policy forums and his commentary has been featured in The New York Times, Wall Street Journal, Washington Post, The Atlantic, NBC, CNBC, Bloomberg CityLab, and other news media.
 A native of Ann Arbor, Michigan, he is grateful that the Hawkeyes and Wolverines play in separate divisions of the Big Ten.
 He may be reached at email@example.com.

 Business Associations; Contracts; Corporate Governance & Control; Transportation Law & Policy